gustavocerv/csai382_lab_2_4_-GustavoC-/README.md

 # CSE AI 382 Lab 2.4 – ETL Reproducibility Notebook

-This repository contains a small ETL project for **CSE AI 382**, focused on reproducible data processing, logging, and metrics computation using **Pandas in Databricks**.
-The purpose of this repo is to provide a **clean, reproducible workflow** for transforming and analyzing small restaurant datasets.
+This repository contains a small ETL project for CSE AI 382, focused on reproducible data processing, logging, and metrics computation using Pandas in Databricks.
+The purpose of this repo is to provide a clean, reproducible workflow for transforming and analyzing small restaurant datasets.

 ---